UPPS 07.10.01 - Honor Code

 the university has violated a right guaranteed to the student by the Constitution or laws of the United States or the state of Texas.

-The provost and vice president for Academic Affairs, or a designee, will render a final decision on the appeal within a reasonable time and will inform all parties including the faculty member, student, AVPAA’s office, and Council chair of the decision.
+The provost, or a designee, will render a final decision on the appeal within a reasonable time and will inform all parties including the faculty member, student, AVPAS’s office, and Council chair of the decision.

-Records of students who are found guilty of academic misconduct will be maintained by the AVPAA’s office for a period of five years and then will be destroyed.
-These records are intended for internal tracking purposes only and are not subject to open records/freedom of information requests.
+Records of students who are found guilty of academic misconduct will be maintained by the AVPAS’s office for a period of five years and then will be destroyed.
+These records are intended for internal tracking purposes only and are not subject to open records or freedom of information requests.

 REVIEWERS OF THIS UPPS

-Position Date Associate Vice President for Academic Affairs June 1 E4Y Vice President for Student Affairs June 1 E4Y Chair, Honor Code Council June 1 E4Y Chair, Faculty Senate June 1 E4Y
+Position Date Assistant Vice President for Academic Services June 1 E4Y Vice President for Student Affairs June 1 E4Y Chair, Honor Code Council June 1 E4Y Chair, Faculty Senate June 1 E4Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Associate Vice President for Academic Affairs; senior reviewer of the UPPS
+Assistant Vice President for Academic Services; senior reviewer of the UPPS

 Provost and Vice President for Academic Affairs